Connecting drives

 Updating drives

-After connecting a drive, you can make select configuration changes.
+After connecting a drive, select configuration changes are supported.

 1. In Workspaces, select All workspaces, then select the Data tab.